ayush-shah0/Autocomplete/README.md

 # Autocomplete
-It contains a dropdown menu of countries with autocomplete and multiple select features.
+Script for a UI/UX project including a dropdown menu of countries with autocomplete and multiple select features.